uspki/policies/certificate-policy.md

 See Section 4.4.2.

 ### 4.6.7 Notification of certificate issuance by the CA to other entities
-No Stipulation.
+See Section 4.4.2.

 ## 4.7 Certificate re-key
-Once a certificate has been rekeyed, the superseded certificate MAY or MAY NOT be revoked, but SHALL NOT be further re-keyed or modified.
-Subscribers SHALL identify themselves for the purpose of re-keying as required in Section 3.3.
+Re-key is defined as the issuance of a certificate with a new public key, no changes to the identity information, and a new validity period for the certificate.

 ### 4.7.1 Circumstance for certificate re-key
-TODO
+All Certificates under this policy SHALL not be re-keyed.
+Certificate re-key requests SHALL be treated as new applications and information verified in accordance with Section 4.2.1

 ### 4.7.2 Who may request certification of a new public key
-Requests for certification of a new public key SHALL be considered as follows:
-•	Subscribers with a currently valid certificate MAY request certification of a new public key
-•	Authorized organization representative, CAs and RAs MAY request certification of a new public key on behalf of a subscriber.
+Not applicable.

 ### 4.7.3 Processing certificate re-keying requests
-The CA SHALL process the certificate application according to the certificate requesting protocol used by the device (this may be automated).
-All Subscriber related data (e.g., DN, Subject Alternate Name) SHALL be identical to the original certificate.
+Not applicable.

 ### 4.7.4 Notification of new certificate issuance to subscriber
-See Section 4.3.2.
+Not applicable.

 ### 4.7.5 Conduct constituting acceptance of a re-keyed certificate
-See Section 4.4.1.
+Not applicable.

 ### 4.7.6 Publication of the re-keyed certificate by the CA
-See Section 4.4.2.
+Not applicable.

 ### 4.7.7 Notification of certificate issuance by the CA to other entities
-No stipulation.
+Not applicable.

 ## 4.8 Certificate modification
+Modification is defined as the re-issuance of a certificate with the same public key, and changes to the identity information or information in the certificate (i.e. policies, key usage) other than the validity period.

+### 4.8.1 Circumstance for certificate modification
+End entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates SHALL NOT be modified.
-Subscriber certificates SHALL not be modified.
+Online Certificate Status Protocol (OCSP) Delegated responder certificates SHALL NOT be modified.

 CA certificates MAY be modified to update attributes other than the public key.

-### 4.8.1 Circumstance for certificate modification
 A CA certificate SHALL NOT be modified to add restrictions not in the original certificate unless all Subscriber certificates previously issued by the CA conform to the new restrictions.

 ### 4.8.2 Who may request certificate modification
-An application for a CA certificate shall be submitted by an authorized representative of the applicant CA.
+See Section 4.1.1.

 ### 4.8.3 Processing certificate modification requests
-Issuance of a signing CA certificate by the Root CA SHALL require written authorization by the Policy Authority.
-An authorized individual (i.e. the CA system operator, system officer, or PKI administrator) SHALL be required to issue a direct command in order for the Root CA to perform the certificate signing operation.
+Certificate issuance by the Root CA SHALL require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
+Modification of a CA certificate by the Root CA SHALL require written authorization by the Policy Authority.

 ### 4.8.4 Notification of new certificate issuance to subscriber
 See Section 4.3.2.